 In addition to more emphasis on mental health to prevent burnout, we also witness a shift of choice of workout types by some 'hardcore fitness bunnies' to lower intensity exercises like Yin, Restorative Yoga and stretch classes at Yoga+, Nithya Priyan School of Yoga for mobility, flexibility and to de-stress.
 Research has shown that when you do really high intensity or endurance exercise, your body releases cortisol in response to the stress; perhaps explaining why many of whom are embarking on this trend include high-flying entrepreneurs and working corporate professionals, or "Type As" who already face a lot of stress and pressure at work.

-2019 UPCOMING TRENDS AND NEW GYM OPENINGS #4: GOAL-DRIVEN SPARTAN RACE CLASSES AT LEVEL - STRENGTH TRAINING FOR WOMEN IN SINGAPORE
+2019 UPCOMING TRENDS AND NEW GYM OPENINGS #4: GOAL-DRIVEN SPARTAN RACE CLASSES - STRENGTH TRAINING FOR WOMEN IN SINGAPORE

-With rope climbs, monkey bars located within LEVEL Robinson, LEVEL gym - one of the more popular studios on ClassPass - has curated a series of goal-driven exercises catering to all fitness levels to coach essential spartan skills and overall fitness to prepare the community for Spartan Race.
-They have also partnered with BrocnBells.com for outdoor Run X HIIT sessions.
+With rope climbs, monkey bars located within Fitness First, the big box gym has curated a series of goal-driven exercises catering to all fitness levels to coach essential spartan skills and overall fitness to prepare the community for Spartan Race.

 - Women-centric Wellness: programs and self care to tap on the female market spending power.
 The wellness movement has afterall, been largely pioneered and dominated by women.

-- Multiple boutique fitness, cross-training concepts housed under one roof.
+- Multiple cross-training concepts housed under one roof.

 We spoke to Ross Campbell, CEO of FIT Summit, the Business Event for Health, Fitness & Wellness Companies, Brands & Investors, to get his insights for 2018/19: